audiomuze/tagminder/README.md

 Legacy code is contained in ztm.py (the main, monolitchic script) and tags2db3-polarsv2.py (the import/export tags to/from database script).

-The rewritten code is for the time being comprised of standalone scripts: tags2db-polars-multidrive-optimised.py - ingests and exports tags from / to a SQlite database and your music files 01...xx.py accomplish specific things working on the database creted by ingesting tags each of these scripts write to a changelog table showing the rowid, tagname, old value and new value determined by the script, so you can inspect the changes before exporting back to tags.
+The rewritten code is for the time being comprised of standalone scripts:

+tags2db-polars-multidrive-optimised.py - ingests and exports tags from / to a SQlite database and your music files

+01...xx.py accomplish specific things working on the database created by ingesting tags

+each of these scripts write to a changelog table showing the rowid, tagname, old value and new value determined by the script, so you can inspect the changes before exporting back to tags.